jcarenza67/Hallways/README.md

 * 3:52: Taking a bit to add all necessary files to github.
 Thankfully I have 2 days of environment I built last weekend.
 * 4:14: Adding blood to the bathroom.
 * 4:45: leaving computer on to finish huge push to repository.
+* 8:00: adding more props to the scene.

 # License